 How you file your receipts and invoices is up to you.
 There is no wrong system as long as you keep them organized and you know where to find them when you need them.
 Standard filing practices include categories by month, vendor name, or expense category.

 If you also keep paper records (rather than a software bookkeeping system) you will want a way to track your expenses so you don’t have to spend hours at tax time adding up the totals.
-Whatever you use, at the end of each month, just be sure you total the expenses in each category and keep that total handy.
+Whatever you use, at the end of each month, just be sure you total the expenses in each category and keep that total handy, and if you run a business you could look into outsourcing your bookkeeping to a service who could help you to keep an eye on your budget through budget variance analysis, which could make doing your taxes a little easier.

 You could even staple the receipts for said category to the tally paper.
 You will only need the receipts for an audit, but you will need your totals so you can calculate your annual expenses at tax filing.